 Get a kickstart with one of our +12000 ready-made and free checklists

-A risk assessment for lone working with a template aims to ensure safety for individual employees and possible hazards they are exposed to.
-Employers are obliged to provide employees who work alone with protection so that they can get help quickly in case of an emergency.
+A lone working risk assessment template aims to ensure safety for solitary employees against the possible hazards they are exposed to.
+According to the Health and Safety Work Act of 2015, employers are obliged to provide their employees with a safe work environment, and if that’s not possible, then with the necessary personal protective equipment so that they can get help quickly in the case of an emergency.

-Employers should focus on safe working practices and protocols to minimise risks to which individual workers may be exposed.
-The three most important points to consider when carrying out a risk assessment for individual workers are:
+Employers should focus on safe working practices and protocols to minimize risks to which individual workers may be exposed.
+The three most important points to consider when carrying out a risk assessment:

-All staff should be physically fit before starting their shift.
-It is important to talk to them about their mental and physical fitness.
-It is also a good idea to consult a company doctor.
-By taking the right precautions and suitable preventive measures, employees' health risks can be minimised.
+All staff should be physically capable and free of injury before the start of their shift.
+It’s important to open up a discussion about their mental health and physical fitness levels.
+This can be done by consulting a company doctor.
+By taking the right precautions and suitable preventive measures, employees' health risks can be minimized.

 According to the recommendation of the Occupational Health and Safety Act, a risk assessment is successful if the following 7 steps are observed:

-Lone working hours due to sick or injured employees can be costly.
-Protect your teammates and yourself by regularly checking compliance with all internal standards via mobile app.
-By regularly checking and easily analysing the data in the Lumiform software, you can avoid lost productivity and lost wages.
+Employees who get sick and injured because they work alone can be costly, and let’s face it, they are at greater risk.
+Protect your teammates and yourself by regularly checking compliance with all internal standards via a mobile app.
+By regularly checking and easily analyzing the data in the Lumiform software, you can avoid lost productivity and lost wages.

-Using a digital checklist, all questions can be clarified step by step and dangers reliably assessed.
-Checklists minimise the risk that inspections are forgotten and inspection points are overlooked.
+By using a digital checklist, all questions can be clarified step by step and dangers reliably assessed.
+In addition, a checklist minimizes the risk that auditors forget to do an inspection or accidentally overlook certain checkpoints.
 Furthermore, clean, transparent documentation helps to prevent high fines for non-compliance with legal regulations.
-Safety officers benefit from many more advantages when inspecting fall protection with Lumiform:
+Safety officers benefit from many more advantages, especially when reviewing fall protection with Lumiform: